 Oncology has always been the front runner in personalized medicine, so this is where targeted therapies and diagnostics have, for the most part, been focused.
 However, there is new activity outside this area where biomarker and targeted approaches are proving successful.

 Even though the U.S. economy continued to strengthen in 2015, many public investors sat on the sidelines grappling with global economic and political concerns and uncertainty surrounding the Fed’s policy concerning interest rates.
-Because of these and other factors, middle-market IPO transaction activity (IPOs completed by companies with market caps between $10 million and $2 billion) in 2015 decreased versus the previous year.
-Contributing to the downward pressure on IPO activity was the availability of capital and high valuations from private financial and strategic investors.

 Industry-academic collaborations are becoming more popular as pharmaceutical and biotechnology companies seek to harness the innovation and human capital within life sciences institutions.